-- Package costs
+- Package costs with a leased line

-- Business router options
+- Business router options (Ethernet & Wi-Fi)

 - Network and data security

-- Stability of speed
+- Stability of broadband speeds

 - Scalability of speed as a business’s needs grow

-- Static or Dynamic IP address options
+- Static IP address or Dynamic IP address options

 - IP-based telephony networks

-- Support teams and availability
+- Technical customer service support teams and availability

-And, most recently, Small and Medium-sized Enterprises are turning to the cloud for data storage, business software (such as Google Docs and Salesforce) and telephony services (IP telephony).
+And, most recently, Small business and Medium-sized Enterprises are turning to the cloud for data storage, business software (such as Google Docs and Salesforce) and telephony services (IP telephony).

 So, what's the best way to stay connected?